sexual assault charge

 What does “affirmative consent” actually mean in practice?

-It means that both parties must do or say something to show they agree to the sexual activity.
-You cannot rely on the other person’s silence or lack of protest.
-You need to take active steps, asking, checking, responding to body language, to confirm agreement is present throughout.
+Both parties must say or do something to show they agree to the sexual activity.
+You cannot rely on silence or absence of protest.
+You need to take active steps, asking, checking, responding to body language, to confirm agreement is present and ongoing throughout the activity.

 Can I be convicted if we were in a relationship?

 Yes.
-Being in a relationship, being a former partner who previously had consensual sex, does not mean consent is assumed for any future encounter.
+Being in a relationship, or having previously had consensual sex with the complainant, does not mean consent is assumed for any future encounter.
 Consent must be given freely for each instance of sexual activity.

 Can I be convicted based only on one person’s word?